 United States: Artificial Intelligence

-The first half of 2019 saw a surge in debate about the role of governance in the AI ecosystem and the gap between technological change and regulatory response in the digital economy.
+Recent years saw a surge in debate about the role of governance and accountability in the AI ecosystem and the gap between technological change and regulatory response in the digital economy.
 In the United States, this trend was manifested in particular by calls for regulation of certain ‘controversial’ AI technologies or use cases, in turn increasingly empowering lawmakers to take fledgling steps to control the scope of AI and automated systems in the public and private sectors.
-While it remains too soon to herald the arrival of a comprehensive federal regulatory strategy in the United States, there have been a number of recent high-profile draft bills addressing the role of AI and how it should be governed at the US federal level, and US state and local governments are already pressing forward with concrete legislative proposals regulating the use of AI.
+Between 2019 and 2020, there were a number of high-profile draft bills addressing the role of AI and how it should be governed at the US federal level, while US state and local governments continue to press forward with concrete legislative proposals regulating the use of AI.
 Likewise, the European Union has taken numerous steps to demonstrate its commitment toward the advancement of AI technology through funding, while simultaneously pressing for companies and governments to develop ethical applications of AI.
+However, in the first half of 2020, the effect of the unprecedented covid-19 pandemic stalled much of the promised legislative progress, and many of the ambitious bills intended to build a regulatory framework for AI have languished in committee and have not been passed.

-Similarly, US federal, state and local government agencies are beginning to show a willingness to take concrete positions on that spectrum, resulting in a variety of policy approaches to AI regulation – many of which eschew informal guidance and voluntary standards and favour outright technology bans.
-We should expect that high-profile or contentious AI use cases or failures will continue to generate similar public support for, and ultimately trigger, accelerated federal and state action.
+Nonetheless, US federal, state and local government agencies continue to show a willingness to take concrete positions on the regulatory spectrum, including in light of recent events and social movements, resulting in a variety of policy approaches to AI regulation – many of which eschew informal guidance and voluntary standards and favour outright technology bans.
+We should expect that high-risk or contentious AI use cases or failures will continue to generate similar public support for, and ultimately trigger, accelerated federal and state action.
 For the most part, the trend in favour of more individual and nuanced assessments of how best to regulate AI systems specific to their end uses by regulators in the United States has been welcome.
 Even so, there is an inherent risk that reactionary legislative responses will result in a disharmonious, fragmented national regulatory framework.
-Such developments will yield important insights into what it means to govern and regulate AI over the coming year.
+Such developments will continue to yield important insights into what it means to govern and regulate AI over the coming year.

 Further, as the use of AI expands into different sectors and the need for data multiplies, legislation that traditionally has not focused on AI is starting to have a growing impact on AI technology development.
-This impact can be seen in areas such as privacy, discrimination, and antitrust laws.
-While some of these areas may help alleviate some of the ethical concerns AI engenders (eg, eliminating bias), others may unnecessarily inhibit development and make it difficult to operate (eg, complying with consumer deletion requests under privacy laws).
+This impact can be seen in areas such as privacy, discrimination, antitrust and labour-related immigration laws.
+While some of these areas may help alleviate ethical concerns that AI sometimes engenders (eg, eliminating bias), others may unnecessarily inhibit development and make it difficult to operate (eg, complying with consumer deletion requests under privacy laws or securing the workforce needed to develop AI technology).

 The following section in this chapter will discuss the general regulatory framework of AI technology in the United States, contrasting the approach with other jurisdictions that have invested in AI research and development where appropriate, and will highlight differences in how AI technology is regulated by use in various key sectors.